1 Introduction

 Engage in any activity that may constitute a criminal act of bribery or corruption under the relevant applicable laws or that may lead to a breach of the anti-bribery and corruption rules in the VARA Rulebook.

-It is prohibited for Deribit, or any members of the Board, Employees, consultants, contractors, group companies, agents, business partners, contractors or suppliers to make any payment (or promise to make any payment) to a third-party where there is any reason to believe that all or any part of such payment will go towards a bribe or facilitate any corruption.
+It is prohibited for Deribit Staff, Deribit Senior Management or a representative of Deribit to make any payment (or promise to make any payment) to a third-party where there is any reason to believe that all or any part of such payment will go towards a bribe or facilitate any corruption.
 Acting as an intermediary for such payments is also a crime under UAE law, and therefore, references in this Policy to the receipt or the giving of a Gift or Entertainment also includes acting as an intermediary on such occasions.

-The occasional receipt of business Gifts of a nominal value of up to USD 400 is deemed to be acceptable without the need for approval;
+The occasional receipt of business Gifts of a nominal value of up to USD 400 is deemed to be acceptable without the need for pre-approval by your line manager and notification to Compliance;

 The occasional receipt of Gifts with a nominal value of over USD 400: